nobre84/setups/README.md

 This repository shows you best practice on how to use `fastlane` in your project.

+## Installing fastlane

+The easiest way to install `fastlane` on a new Mac is to run `sudo gem install fastlane --verbose`.

+It is recommended to use the [sudo-less gem installation](https://guides.cocoapods.org/using/getting-started.html#sudo-less-installation).

 ## Standard Setup

 - Run tests